Japan's SoftBank to lead $700 million funding in U.S. startup Katerra: The Information

 (Reuters) - Japan’s SoftBank Corp (9984.T) plans to lead another investment round in Katerra that would value the California-based construction company at more than $4 billion, the Information reported on Monday.

-The $700 million investment will be led by SoftBank's Vision Fund and will pull Katerra's total equity capital past $2 billion, the Information reported here, citing people familiar with the matter.
+The $700 million investment will be led by SoftBank’s Vision Fund and will pull Katerra’s total equity capital past $2 billion, the Information reported, citing people familiar with the matter.

-SoftBank and Katerra were not immediately available to comment on the report.
+Katerra declined to comment on the matter, while SoftBank was not immediately available to comment.

 SoftBank’s technology-focused Vision Fund has multi-billion-dollar investments in U.S. companies, including WeWork and Uber.